 2. Organize and boost storage opportunities

-3. Install lighting
+3. Install lighting in your pantry

 'If you have a pantry, or a larder cupboard, I’d recommend getting some spotlights.
 They can be battery-operated and added to the top of shelves to create additional light; it will make the space seem larger, it will be easier to spot what you’re looking for, and will overall make the space seem more appealing,' says Katharine Pooley.